 - Alumni network – Your gold mine for connections.

-- Career Development handbook – The first step in an effective interview is analyzing the job qualifications and developing accomplishment stories from your background to show how you fit.
+- On-campus interviewing – The first step in an effective interview is analyzing the job qualifications and developing accomplishment stories from your background to show how you fit in.

 Internships are an essential part of the MBA experience because you can hone new skills and try out possible career paths and companies.
 One hundred percent of our Full-Time students are placed into internships during the summer after their first year.

 - 100% of students placed into an internship through our career services office.

 - $5,815 average monthly salary for 2016

 - Companies where interns worked include Amgen, Autodesk, eBay, Intel, and Tesla Motors.

 - Internships covered industries including CPG, finance, manufacturing, nonprofit, energy, healthcare, and technology.

 - Internships covered functions including consulting, finance/accounting, general management, I.T., marketing/sales, and operations/logistics.